 Create a function quilt_simple(sample, outsize, patchsize, overlap, tol) that randomly samples square patches of size patchsize from sample in order to create an output image of size outsize.
 Start by sampling a random patch for the upper-left corner.
 Then sample new patches to overlap with existing ones.
 For example, the second patch along the top row will overlap by patchsize pixels in the vertical direction and overlap pixels in the horizontal direction.
 Patches in the first column will overlap by patchsize pixels in the horizontal direction and overlap pixels in the vertical direction.
 Other patches will have two overlapping regions (on the top and left) which should both be taken into account.
 Once the cost of each patch has been computed, randomly choose on patch whose cost is less than a threshold determined by tol (see description of choose_sample below).

-choose_sample should take as input a cost function and select a randomly sampled patch with low cost, as described in the paper.
+choose_sample should take as input a cost image (each pixel's value is the cost of selecting the patch centered at that pixel) and select a randomly sampled patch with low cost, as described in the paper.
 One way to do this is to first find the minimum cost (minc and then to sample a patch within a percentage of that value:

 [y, x] = find(cost<minc*(1+tol)).
 If the minimum is approximately zero (which can happen initially), it might make sense to set minc to a larger value, e.g., minc=max(minc,small_cost_value);.
 Another way is to sample one of the K lowest-cost patches.